 When you arrive at the office, go ahead and go to the restroom.
 Don’t wait for me to call your name and then ask to go.
-There is a lot we need to accomplish in your one hour appointment and I don’t want to miss any of it!
+There is a lot we need to accomplish in your one-hour appointment, and I don’t want to miss any of it!?
 If you’re just waiting for me, that’s the perfect time to go.

 Please, Brush Your Teeth Before Your Appointment.

-We are all busy and know what it’s like trying to fit in a dental appointment into your busy schedule.
+We are all busy and know what it’s like trying to fit a dental appointment into your busy schedule.
 Sometimes, you come from breakfast or lunch right before coming to the dental office.
 Please brush your teeth before you get to the dental chair.
-If you forgot your toothbrush, it’s ok- just ask and we will give you one!
-We want to provide the best care possible and removing soft food debris even makes us queasy!
+If you forgot your toothbrush, it’s ok- just ask, and we will give you one!
+We want to provide the best care possible, and removing soft food debris even makes us queasy!
 Our instruments are designed to remove plaque and calculus (not the kind you learned in school- plaque that is left and not removed turns into a hard material called calculus).
 Spend two minutes beforehand (when you’re taking your bathroom break before your appointment) and just brush.

 Those Numbers are Very Important!

-At each hygiene visit, we take a small measuring instrument and poke around your mouth.
+At each hygiene visit, we take a small measuring instrument called a periodontal probe and poke it around your mouth.
 We are taking measurements just like your physician does when they check your blood pressure or weight.
 These measurements show us the health of your gums and bone.
 We record the numbers and compare them to the previous measurement.
 We do this every time because we don’t want to wait if there is a problem!
 A small problem can be fixed much easier than waiting until it becomes a much larger problem.

 Be Proud of Your Results

 When you come into the office, it’s not just a teeth cleaning.
 We do a complete assessment of your oral health.
 It’s a joint effort!
 When you came in last, we probably spoke about things that you can do to improve your oral health.
 If you have done your work and it’s showing, be proud!
 Some of our patients even take their measurement numbers or even digital x-rays and hang them on their refrigerator.
 Good health isn’t easy.
-It takes commitment just like eating healthy.
+It takes commitment, just like eating healthy.
 Be proud of your accomplishments!

 Our Recommendations are Based on YOUR Needs.

-We aren’t sales people.
+We aren’t salespeople.
 We don’t sell dental products and services.
 We make recommendations based on your particular needs.
-Over the years, you may have been accustomed to getting just a “cleaning” when you go to the dentist.
+Over the years, you may have been accustomed to getting just a cleaning when you go to the dentist.
 Technology and advances in dental products have provided better and more options to help our patients to achieve their dental goals.
 Did you know that by age 50, Americans have lost 12 Teeth on Average?
 While dental implants are usually a good option for teeth replacement, there is nothing better than your own teeth!
 We do everything we can to help you save your teeth.